synoa/synoa.github.io/documentation/magento/1.x/local_development.md

 # Permissions

-Move into the root folder of your Magento installation and run the following:
+Go into the root folder of your Magento installation and run the following:

 ```bash
 find . -type f \-exec chmod 644 {} \;